Background

 Generally, VLPs range in size from approximately 20 to 200 nanometers (nm).
 Their smaller size lets engineered VLPs focus the immune response on specific surface antigens, more so than cell-based immunization.

-KACTUS VLPs are produced with high quality standards.
-Although it is difficult to determine the exact number of copies of the antigen displayed on the surface of the VLP, KACTUS takes steps to validate each batch of VLPs to assure the displayed protein will have consistency across batches.
+Our VLPs are produced with high quality standards.
+Although it is difficult to determine the exact number of copies of the antigen displayed on the surface of the VLP, we take steps to validate each batch of VLPs to assure the displayed protein will have consistency across batches.

 To guarantee VLP quality, KACTUS follows a strict validation process involving various analytical techniques for each batch.
 This process includes techniques such as size exclusion chromatography, ELISA, and SPR.